FabricMC/fabric-docs/develop/items/custom-data-components.md

 /give @p fabric-docs-reference:counter[!fabric-docs-reference:click_count]
 ```

-When hovering over this item the tooltip should be missing.
+When hovering over this item, the tooltip should be missing.

 ![Counter item with no tooltip](/assets/develop/items/custom_component_7.png)